iiedii/canvas-submission-bot/README.md

 The format: {student_name}\t{canvas_id}\t{total_score}\t{comment}

 The comments must be encoded by URL encoding.
-A handy tool to generate this file is provided **[HERE](tools/gather_to_upload.py)**.
-It takes the Excel table file that can be downloaded from the Canvas system as input.
-This tool is for reference only.
-Change it on your need.

 ```
 CHAN  X X	60893	4.5	Nice%20work.%0A-----------------------------------%0AUse%20of%20an%20image%3A%201.0%0AUse%20of%20a%20custom%20font%3A%201.0%0AUse%20of%20loops%3A%201.0%0ACreativity%3A%201.5%0A-----------------------------------%0ATotal%3A%204.5